 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Everyone benefits from energy-efficient living.
-On the small scale, you save cash on those monthly bills and electricity charges (hello, vacation fund!).
-And on a larger scale, you reduce your environmental footprint and the emissions put out into the world.
+On the small scale, you lower your gas and electric bills, while on a larger scale, you reduce your environmental footprint and the emissions put out into the world.
 It’s a win-win all around.

 Average costs of utilities

-Fortunately, residents in states with the highest utility costs (or any, for that matter), don’t have to suffer the sky-high charges in silence.
+Fortunately, residents of states with the highest utility costs (or any state, for that matter), don’t have to suffer the sky-high charges in silence.
 There are several steps that can help lower these costs and lighten the monthly load.

 How to save on your energy bill

 Your energy provider powers most of the systems in your home — your air conditioning and heating units, your electricity, your lighting, and the majority of your appliances and electronics.
 If you’re like most people, it’s the biggest bill you’ll have each month.

 Heating, ventilation and air conditioning (HVAC) costs account for a large portion of your energy bill, especially in the summer and winter seasons, when demand for these services is highest.
 Fortunately, there are ways to reduce these costs and increase the overall efficiency of your home’s heating and cooling systems.
 Here’s how: